Rud356/aioyatr/README.md

 See [aiohttp-proxy](https://pypi.org/project/aiohttp-proxy/), it should also support socks proxies

-Changing proxies on a go
+Changing proxies on the go

 ```python
 import asyncio